-(k) Pension Plan
+Pension Plan

 Qualified permanent employees of the Agency participate in a cost-sharing, multiple-employer defined benefit pension plan administered by the Orange County Employees Retirement System (OCERS).
-For purposes of measuring the Agency's net pension liability, deferred outflows/inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the plan and additions to/deductions from the plan's fiduciary net position have been determined on the same basis as they are reported by OCERS.
+For purposes of measuring the Agency's net pension liability, deferred (outflows) inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the plan and additions to/deductions from the plan's fiduciary net position have been determined on the same basis as they are reported by OCERS.
 For this purpose, plan contributions are recognized when they are due and payable in accordance with plan terms.
 Investments are reported at fair value.

-(I) Revenue Recognition
+Revenue Recognition

 Toll revenue is recognized at the time each vehicle passes through the toll plaza.
 Violation revenue is recognized upon receipt of payment.
-Development impact fees are earned when building permits are issued and funds are collected by the member agencies.
+Development impact fees are earned when building permits are issued, funds are collected by the member agencies, and upon collection by the Agency.
 Other revenue is recognized when earned.

-(m) Transactions with F/ETCA
+Transactions with F/ETCA

 Expenses directly related entirely to the Agency are charged to the Agency, and those incurred on behalf of both the Agency and F/ETCA are allocated between the two agencies based on the estimated benefit to each.
-In addition, the Agency has amounts due from F/ETCA related to F/ETCA customers who incur tolls on the Agency's corridor and has amounts due to F/ETCA related to the Agency's customers who incur tolls on state routes 241, 261, and 133 and other expenses.
-At June 30, 2023 and June 30, 2022, the Agency had tolls due from F/ETCA of \$5,076 and \$5,062, respectively.
+Tolls, fees, and fines collected by Transporation Corridor Agencies (TCA), and not specifically related to a particular Agency, are allocated between Foothill Eastern and San Joaquin Hills Transporation Corridor Agencies based on the estimated benefits to each agency.
+At June 30, 2024 the Agency had tolls due to F/ETCA of \$2,944 and at June 30, 2023 the Agency had tolls due from F/ETCA of \$5,076.

 A note payable to F/ETCA was established when the Agency's board of directors and the board of directors of F/ETCA approved an agreement that provided for the termination of the Mitigation Payment and Loan Agreement between the agencies, concurrently with the closing of its refinance transaction.
-The termination agreement also provided for the Agency to pay \$120,000 to F/ETCA, in annual installments beginning January 15, 2025 equal to 50% of the Agency's surplus funds, plus accrued interest.
-At June 30, 2023 and June 30, 2022, the Agency had a note payable outstanding of \$131,186 and \$129,633, respectively.
+The termination agreement also provided for the Agency to pay \$120,000 to F/ETCA, in annual installments beginning January 15, 2025, equal to 50.00% of the Agency's surplus funds, plus accrued interest.
+At June 30, 2024 and June 30, 2023, the Agency had a note payable of \$133,848 and \$131,186, respectively.

-(n) Net Position
+Net Position